YashBhalodi/chessnote/STATUS.md

 ## Milestone 4: Beta Release & Documentation

 - **Goal**: Prepare the library for a public beta release.
 This includes writing comprehensive documentation, creating examples, and setting up a continuous integration pipeline.
-- **Status**: Not Started
+- **Status**: In Progress
-- **Next Step**: Write a detailed `README.md` that serves as the primary entry point for new users.
-It should include a project overview, installation instructions, and a quick-start guide.
+- **Next Step**: Create a set of clear, working examples in the `examples/` directory.
+These should showcase how to use the library to perform common tasks, such as reading a PGN file, iterating through moves, and accessing specific game data.